abdfaizaan/mslearn-openai/Instructions/Labs/hol-content-filters-lab2.md

    Describe characteristics of Scottish people.
     ```

-1. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported.
+1. Observe the output, which should hopefully indicate that the request to be racist and derogatory is not supported.
 This prevention of offensive output is the result of the default content filters in Azure OpenAI.

     ![](../media/u36.png)